April Glaspie: Meetings with Saddam Hussein

 Glaspie's appointment as U.S. ambassador to Iraq followed a period from 1980 to 1989 during which the United States had given covert support to Iraq during its war with Iran.

 Glaspie had her first meeting with Iraqi President Saddam Hussein and his Deputy Prime Minister, Tariq Aziz, on July 25, 1990.
 In her telegram from July 25, 1990, to the Department of State, Glaspie summarized the meeting as follows:

 Saddam told the ambassador on July 25 that Mubarak has arranged for Kuwaiti and Iraqi delegations to meet in Riyadh, and then on July 28, 29 or 30, the Kuwaiti crown prince will come to Baghdad for serious negotiations.
 "Nothing serious will happen" before then, Saddam had promised Mubarak.

-At least two transcripts of the meeting have been published.
-The State Department has not confirmed the accuracy of these transcripts, but Glaspie's cable has been released at the Bush Library and placed online by the Margaret Thatcher Foundation.

 One version of the transcript has Glaspie saying: